Developer Interface

 This example simply takes the URL for one of Twiddla's sandboxes and drops it into an IFRAME:

-<iframe src="http://www.twiddla.com/5" frameborder="0" width="800" height="600"></iframe>
+<iframe src="https://www.twiddla.com/5" frameborder="0" width="800" height="600"></iframe>

 show this widget